SimoneMarretta/HackerrankHW1/README.md

 # HackerrankHW1

 Solutions to Hackerrank exercises for the first ADM homework.

-Each folder contains the exercises related to a specific subdomain.
+There is a Jupyter Notebook in which there are the solutions of the exercises and there is a folder in which there is the screenshots from the Hackerrank website.